SonDA-22011995/python_tutorial_sonda/README.md

 ## Relative Imports

 - A relative path is a location defined in relation to the current working directory
+- When to use `from . import module_name`
+  - You use `.` when the file you want to import is in the same folder as the current file
+- When to use `from .folder_name import module_name`
+  - Use `.folder_name` when the module is inside a subfolder of the current folder.

 ```
 project/